-We require the matched districts to be in the same state and then within 50% of the standard deviation of each of the three dimensions of matching.
+We require the matched districts to be in the same state and then within 50% of the standard deviation of each of the three quantitative dimensions of matching.
 Within the set of all early districts that meet these criteria for a late district, we pick up to three early districts with closest value of per capital bank branch penetration.
 At the end of the process, we collect all the unique late and early adopter districts as our matched sample.
-In several cases, an early adopter district gets matched with more than one late adopter districts; therefore, the unique number of districts that enter our sample is smaller than a matching algorithm without replacement.
+In some cases, an early adopter district gets matched with more than one late adopter districts; therefore, the unique number of districts that enter our sample is smaller than a matching algorithm without replacement.
 Our results are not sensitive to these choices.
 For example, our results remain similar if we match with or without replacement or whether we change the matching criteria by changing the bandwidth within which we find the matched districts.

-We obtain a sample of 61 early and 50 late adopter districts in the matched sample, spread across 10 large states in the country.
-Figure 7 plots the kernel densities of bank branch penetration, literacy rate, population and income across the early and late adopter districts.
+We obtain a sample of 49 early and 42 late adopter districts in the matched sample, spread across 10 large states in the country.
+Figure A2 plots the kernel densities of bank branch penetration, literacy rate, population and income across the early and late adopter districts.
 As expected the two densities have a nearly identical shape for the three dimensions that we match on: bank branch penetration, literacy rates, and population.
 At the same time, they are also well balanced on income as measured in 2016.
 Figure 4 shows the average value of digital transactions across the early and late districts over time.
 The early districts started at a higher level of digital payments soon after the launch of the UPI, and the difference persisted over the entire sample period.
-The difference in digital payments across the two group is about 15-20% in a given quarter.
-This finding is consistent with a model of product diffusion with network externality, where the effect of initial condition can have a long-lasting impact.
+The difference in digital payments across the two group is about 15-25% in a given quarter.
+This finding is consistent with a model of product diffusion with network externality, where the effect of initial condition can have a long-lasting impact as in Crouzet et al. (2023).
+In addition, Higgins (2020) documents evidence in support of network externality across merchants and consumers in the adoption of debit cards in Mexico.